TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 Partials
 ~~~~~~~~
-Finally, we have a directory called :file:`Partials/`, which may contain small
+The directory called :file:`Partials/` may contain small
 snippets of HTML template files.
 "Partials" are similar to templates, but their
 purpose is to represent small units, which are perfect to fulfil recurring
 tasks.
 A good example of a partial is a specially styled box with content that